 As a family dentist in Tucson, AZ, we are regularly asked, "When is a tooth extraction necessary?"
 This is an understandable question because no one wants to have a tooth pulled unless it is absolutely beneficial.
 We are not interested in extracting teeth unless absolutely necessary.
 In fact, if you damage a tooth, our preferred method of treatment is to restore it using dental veneers or dental crowns.
 There are times, however, where we do recommend visiting our dental office located at 5575 E. River Rd, Ste 171 Tucson, AZ 85750 for an extraction.

 You were in an accident.

 We can treat patients who have gotten into an accident and need to have immediate dental work completed.
 In some cases, dental damage is only part of the problem and immediate solutions are necessary.
 If possible, we will restore the tooth using dental bonding, dental veneers, or dental crowns.
 However, if the problem is urgent, a tooth extraction may be necessary.
-If you do need an emergency dentist, call (520) 308-6711 to schedule an appointment.
+If you believe an extraction is necessary or recently experienced oral trauma, call (520) 308-6711 to schedule an appointment.